 APCu is a user-accessible PHP cache.
 Pantheon provides APCu by default across all plans, but the size of the APCu memory cache (apc.shm_size) varies depending on the service level.
 See the Application Containers overview to learn more about APCu on Pantheon's container architecture.

 Yes, APCu can be used as a cache backend or a "key-value store"; however, this is not recommended.
 APCu lacks the ability to span multiple application containers.
-Instead, Pantheon provides Redis as a caching backend for Drupal and WordPress, which has coherency across multiple application containers.
+Instead, Pantheon provides a Redis-based Object Cache as a caching backend for Drupal and WordPress, which has coherence across multiple application containers.

 shm_size in phpinfo.